evanpurkhiser/keyfinder-cli/README.md

-The most basic usage of this utility is to provide a path to an audio file, it will quickly compute the estimated global music key of the audio file and print it to STDOUT.
+The most basic usage of this utility is to provide a path to an audio file, it will quickly compute the estimated global music key of the audio file and print it to stdout.

 ```sh
 $ keyfinder-cli AMajor.mp3
 A
 ```

-In the case that there is no key (silence) nothing will be printed to STDOUT and the program will exit with a 0 status code.
+In the case that there is no key (silence) nothing will be printed to stdout and the program will exit with a 0 status code.

 ### Different key notations